flare-foundation/docs/docs/user/wallets/brave-wallet.md

 1. Open Brave Browser and login to your wallet (make sure you are connected to Songbird or Flare).
 2. Open a second search tab within Brave.
-3. Enter the address of the website or dApp you wish to use to wrap and delegate in the search bar at the top of the screen.
+3. Enter the address of the website or dapp you wish to use to wrap and delegate in the search bar at the top of the screen.

     !!! info

-         These dApps are usually created by FTSO [data providers](glossary.md#data_provider), but some of them allow you to choose a different data provider to delegate to.
+         These dapps are usually created by FTSO [data providers](glossary.md#data_provider), but some of them allow you to choose a different data provider to delegate to.
          Take a look at [flaremetrics.io](https://flaremetrics.io/) and pick the one you prefer.

 4. Follow the prompts to connect your Brave wallet and sign transactions when wrapping, delegating, or claiming rewards.